mdn/temp-processes/pull-requests.md

 A pull request reviewer or assignee is responsible for merging the changes.

-### If you are asked to review a PR
+### If you are asked to review a pull request

-Before you start with a review, check the PR description to make sure no one specific should review it.
+Before you start with a review, check the pull request description to make sure no one specific should review it.
 Ensure that all continuous integration (CI) tasks have been completed successfully and that there are no merge conflicts.

 If any tasks fail or there are merge conflicts, communicate this to the author; it is their responsibility to address these.